andreaeliasc/Proyecto1-Redes/README.md

 method called 'send_presence_subscription'.
 It sends a petition to the user and it decide if accept or not the subscription.

+- **Send Presence Message**
+This functionality send a presence message that is a Message Stanza with an internal tag that notificate user receptor, and it is a message that is showed everytime that our client is connected.

 ## Difficulties
 During the development of this project i got to experience difficulties with